mjpritchard/test-decap-help/content/docs/software-on-jasmin/software-overview.md

 1\.
 Do you want to use NAME, JULES, MOOSE or the NAG libraries?

-  * If yes, see: Restricted software
+- If yes, see: Restricted software

 2\.
 Do you want a workflow management tool or a graphical Linux desktop?

-  * If yes, see: Server-specific software
+- If yes, see: Server-specific software

 3\.
 Do you want tools for transferring data or migrating it to/from tape?

-  * If yes, see: Data movement software
+- If yes, see: Data movement software

 4\.
 If you need anything else:

-  * See: Software available to all on JASMIN analysis/batch servers
+- See: Software available to all on JASMIN analysis/batch servers

-## Software available to all on JASMIN analysis/batch servers
+## Software available on all sci/batch nodes

 ### Data analysis and visualisation tools

 If you are looking for software packages and environments that allow you to analyse, process and visualise data then take a look at these options:

-  * Jaspy software environments (Python, R and other tools)
+- Jaspy software environments (Python, R and other tools)
-  * The "jasmin-sci" software environment (packages not provided by Jaspy)
+- The "jasmin-sci" software environment (packages not provided by Jaspy)
-  * Additional packages (provided under: "/apps/jasmin")
+- Additional packages (provided under: "/apps/jasmin")
-  * IDL (and MIDL)
+- IDL (and MIDL)
-  * Creating your own software environments
+- Creating your own software environments

 **NOTE** : If you are using Matplotlib to visualise data please refer to the advice on our [Matplotlib help page]({{< ref "matplotlib" >}}).

-#### Jaspy Software Environments (Python, R and other tools)
+### Jaspy Software Environments (Python, R and other tools)

 Jaspy is a toolkit for managing and deploying Conda environments that include both Python and non-Python packages.
 Jaspy environments, along with the